balvig/.dotfiles/notes.md

 ## Up next

-- Fix "errors" for scss files in vim
 - Pull request on capybara-screenshot for option to leave out timestamp from file name
 - Find a way to diff and jump back to gcommit window